gloriaslee/APCSwork/cobo/011_elevens/README.md

-BrainForked: Gloria Lee, Jack Chen, John Gupta-She
+TNPG: BrainForked (Gloria Lee, John Gupta-She, Jack Chen) APCS pd 08
+HW -- lab07
+2022-03-19
+time spent: 3 h

 - lab took faster than we expected because there were a lot of optional parts
 - this was a nice refresher on how abstract works